8 Reasons Your Company is Awful at Producing Meaningful Content

 b.
 What would happen if my competitor shared this information first?

 c.
-What process or insights make our product or service unique?
+What processes or insights make our product or service unique?

 a.
 How much time do I spend crafting this content?